NordPass vs Dashlane: Which One's Better?

 Multi-factor security

-Recently, NordPass has expanded its multi-factor authentication options.
-Now, it not only supports confirmations via the email or a dedicated authenticator app, but also security keys.
+NordPass, compared to Dashlane, has a wider variety of authentication options.
+It not only supports confirmations via the email or a dedicated authenticator app, but also security keys.
 You can get one of the FIDO approved U2F devices, like Yubikey, iePass, BioPass, MultiPass, ePass and others.
 All of these options are available in both free and premium versions.

 Dashlane also gives the possibility to use two-factor (2FA) and multi-factor authentication.
 You have an option to use different authenticator apps, like Google Authenticator or Authy, and even your Apple Watch.
 Additionally, it supports U2F with the Yubikey security key as well.
 Yet, it is only available for premium Dashlane subscribers.